matthew-dong-dev/personal-website/_posts/2017-01-16-education.md

 tag: [personal-writing, education, reform]
 ---

-### Here are 5 reasons why education reform matters and why it's is the path I'm interested in:
+### Here are 5 reasons why education reform matters and why it's the path I'm interested in pursuing:

 1. It's time to start playing the infinite game.